bmf-san/ggc/README.md

 - Type to filter commands (incremental search)
 - Use ctrl+n/ctrl+p to move selection, Enter to execute
 - If a command requires arguments (e.g. `<file>`, `<name>`, `<url>`), you will be prompted for input (always left-aligned)
+- After command execution, results are displayed and you can press Enter to continue
+- After viewing results, you return to the command selection screen for continuous use
+- Use "quit" command or ctrl+c to exit interactive mode
 - All UI and prompts are in English

 ### Main Command Examples